-- Step 1 straight line depreciation on the ICB and new capex is calculated for a given year, independent of what has been returned (via the return of capital component of the ARR) - Step 2 the depreciation from step 1 for a given year is combined with the balance of depreciation from prior years that has not yet been recovered to give the total depreciation that is available for recovery in that year - Step 3 the headroom between the forecast revenue (during the TAL period) and the other components of the ARR (i.e. the return on capital, indexation and forecast opex) is calculated - Step 4 the return of capital is calculated as the minimum of the depreciation available for recovery calculated in step 2 and the headroom calculated in step 3, reduced by any user nominated deferral (discussed below) - Step 5 any unrecovered straight-line depreciation from a given year is added to the closing balance of the unrecovered depreciation balance for that year (to be used to determine the return of capital for the next year).
+- Step 1 straight line depreciation on the ICB and new capex is calculated for a given year, independent of what has been returned (via the return of capital component of the ARR) - Step 2 straight line depreciation is calculated on a 'Deferred Depreciation Asset' (DDA) which represents the balance of depreciation from prior years that has not yet been recovered.
+This is combined with depreciation from step 1 for a given year to give the 'Total Straight Line Depreciation' that is available for recovery in that year - Step 3 the headroom between the forecast revenue (during the TAL period) and the other components of the ARR (i.e. the return on capital, indexation and forecast opex) is calculated - Step 4 the return of capital is calculated as the minimum of the depreciation available for recovery calculated in step 2 and the headroom calculated in step 3 - Step 5 any unrecovered straight-line depreciation from a given year is added to the closing balance of the unrecovered depreciation balance for that year (to be used to determine the return of capital for the next year).